aselafernando/AsteriskCrossCompile/README.md

 astagidir => /var/lib/asterisk/agi-bin
 astlogdir => /var/log/asterisk
 ```
-7. Copy the contents of ${ASTERISKINSTALLDIR} to the desired location on the target
+7. Copy the contents of ${ASTERISK_INSTALLDIR} to the desired location on the target

 8. Run sudo ldconfig -v to update the shared libraries (if you installed the asterisk libraries in a non-standard location you will have to add these to the shared linker paths by creating a file under /etc/ld.so.conf/myCustomLocation.conf and inserting the location of your custom libary directory before running the command)